Editing scanned pages

-The Editing tab consists of three subgroups: Rotation, Scaling, and Correction.
+The Editing tab consists of three subgroups: Processing, Rotation, Scaling, and Correction.

 The Rotation group contains buttons that allow you to rotate a page 90 degrees (clockwise or counterclockwise) or 180 degrees, or by an arbitrary angle.